 This page, which is the last in a series about FIFOs, shows how to modify an existing FIFO into another.
-First, how to turn a "standard" FIFO into an FWFT, then the other way around.
+First, how to turn a "standard FIFO" into an FWFT FIFO, and then the other way around.
 This is followed by some more advanced methods to improve the FIFO's timing, i.e. make it work at higher frequencies.

-From a practical point of view, it's quite pointless reading through this page unless you have a FIFO-related issue with meeting timing constraints.
-It might nevertheless be worth the effort, for the purpose of training the muscles you'll use while designing logic, in particular logic that processes data.
+From a practical point of view, it's quite pointless reading through this page unless you have a problem that is related to a FIFO with achieving timing constraints.
+The content of this page is difficult, and not necessary for common use of FIFOs.
+It might nevertheless be worth the effort as an exercise, for the purpose of training the muscles you'll use while designing logic, in particular logic that processes data.

 I should mention that I wrote the Verilog code on this page many years ago, so the coding style differs slightly from today.

-Just to quickly recap on FWFT FIFOs from the earlier page: With a "standard" FIFO, a low @empty port means that valid data will be presented on the FIFO's output after @rd_en is sampled high on a rising clock edge.
-A FWFT FIFO presents the data on the output as soon as it's available, so a low @empty flag means that the data on the output is valid.
+Just to quickly recap on FWFT FIFOs from the earlier page: With a "standard FIFO", a low @empty port means that valid data will be presented on the FIFO's output after @rd_en is high on a rising clock edge.
+A FWFT FIFO presents the data on the output as soon as it's available, so a low @empty signal means that the data on the output is valid.

-The meaning of @rd_en is different as well: For a "standard" FIFO it means "bring me data".
-On a FWFT it's something like "I just grabbed the data, bring me the next one if you have it".
+The meaning of @rd_en is different as well: For a "standard FIFO" it means "bring me data".
+On a FWFT FIFO it's something like "I just used the data, bring me the next data if you have it".

-So this is the module that turns a "standard" FIFO into a FWFT.
+So this is the module that turns a "standard FIFO" into a FWFT FIFO.
 Not surprisingly, it merely manipulates @rd_en and @empty.
 The rest of the signals are just passed through.

 module basic_fwft_fifo(rst, rd_clk, rd_en, dout, empty, wr_clk, wr_en, din, full); parameter width = 8; input rst; input rd_clk; input rd_en; input wr_clk; input wr_en; input [(width-1):0] din; output empty; output full; output [(width-1):0] dout; reg dout_valid; wire fifo_rd_en, fifo_empty; // orig_fifo is just a normal (non-FWFT) synchronous or asynchronous FIFO fifo orig_fifo ( .rst(rst), .rd_clk(rd_clk), .rd_en(fifo_rd_en), .dout(dout), .empty(fifo_empty), .wr_clk(wr_clk), .wr_en(wr_en), .din(din), .full(full) ); assign fifo_rd_en = !fifo_empty && (!dout_valid || rd_en); assign empty = !dout_valid; always @(posedge rd_clk or posedge rst) if (rst) dout_valid <= 0; else begin if (fifo_rd_en) dout_valid <= 1; else if (rd_en) dout_valid <= 0; end endmodule